imbriankeeley/Python-Capstone/README.md

 - Clone the Repository

-- Open your terminal (macOS) or command prompt (Windows) and navigate to the directory where you want to store the application.
+- Open your terminal (macOS) or command prompt (Windows), I use Git Bash, and navigate to the directory where you want to store the application.
 Then, clone the repository using the following command:

 ```
 git clone https://github.com/imbriankeeley/Python-Capstone.git